autibequi/notes/study/ceh.md

 ## Environment

+The following setup will only works completly on Linux.
+The goddman osx runs docker inside a VM so it’s not possible to access the networks interfaces using it.
+If the command you want doesnt need direct access to the network interface (like wifi network attacks) then you may use it fine.

 All commands here were executed on in the oficial `Kali Linux` docker image (because I’m too lazy to setup a full VM).

 To create a container that will keep running in the background run: